Minuteman III launches from Vandenberg

 |0

-This work, Minuteman III launches from Vandenberg, by A1C Hanah Abercrombie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Minuteman III launches from Vandenberg [Image 3 of 3], by A1C Hanah Abercrombie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT